 Sleep hygiene in children and young people

 This information sheet from Great Ormond Street Hospital (GOSH) explains about sleep hygiene.
-The lead-up and routine around your child’s bedtime is referred to as ’sleep hygiene’.
-Having good sleep hygiene can help your child both to settle to sleep and to stay asleep.
-There are several things that parents can do to help – here are some ideas of areas to consider.Children of different ages require different amounts of sleep.
-The American Academy of Sleep Medicine (AASM) produced a ’Consensus Statement‘ in 2016 regarding recommended amount of sleep for children and young people.
-The table below gives an indication of the amount of sleep your child needs on a regular basis to keep them healthy.
+The lead-up to and routine around your child’s bedtime is referred to as ’sleep hygiene’.
+Having good sleep hygiene can help your child to settle to sleep and to stay asleep.
+There are several things that parent/carers can do to help and we have listed some of these below.

 |Recommended sleep time in 24 hours

 |Infants 4 to 12 months

 |Children 1 to 2 years

 |Children 3 to 5 years

 |Children 6 to 12 years

 |Teenagers 13 to 18 years

 Things to think about